Answered By: Maria Power Last Updated: Dec 12, 2018 Views: 223

-Earlier this year, the library changed our proxy server.
+In 2015, the library changed our proxy server.
 (The proxy server provides Concordia users with remote access to library content.)
-Now that we’ve connected all of our systems, our old proxy server will be turned off on August 31.
-This change affects any library-related permanent URLs that you may use (on webpages, in Blackboard, etc.).
+Our old proxy server has been turned off.
+This change affects any library-related permanent URLs that you may have used prior to fall of 2015 (on webpages, in Blackboard, etc.).

 OLD proxy prefix:

 Example of a permanent URL with this old proxy prefix:

 Example of a permanent URL with this new proxy prefix:

 If you don't see the proxy prefix at the beginning of the URL, some databases include it after their domain name.
 In this example, "cupdx.idm.oclc.org" is inserted after "search.proquest.com."